 - Scrape dough out of bowl on work surface lightly dusted with flour.
 Shape into log, fully deflating dough in the process.

-- Tuck the sides under, money-bag style, so you have a smooth side.
+- For each dough portion, shape into a ball, tuck the sides under, money-bag style, so you have a smooth surface.

 - Place balls, smooth side up, on a large tray - 5cm / 2" from edge of tray, 10cm / 4" from each other.

 - Leave in warm place 1 hour until almost double in size.
-(If fridge cold, will take 3 - 4 hours).
+(If fridge-cold, this will take 3 - 4 hours).

 Stretch pizza base: